 Tools to shape your 529

 Ohio’s 529 Plan offers tools and calculators to help you shape the college saving account that best fits the needs of your family.
-Our College Savings Planner can help you determine what dollar amount you would like to set aside to reach your college savings goal.
-The Cost of Waiting Tool can show how starting early with your higher education savings can really build up, even if it’s a small contribution to start.
+The College Savings Estimator can help you determine what dollar amount you would like to set aside to reach your college savings goal.
+The Cost of Delaying Savings Tool can show how starting early with your higher education savings can really build up, even if it’s a small contribution to start.
 The Tax Benefit Tool illustrates how the tax-free earnings in a 529 plan allow you to keep every dollar that grows in the account, unlike a taxable bank savings account.
 Lastly, when you’re ready to open an Ohio’s 529 Plan account, take the Risk Tolerance Questionnaire to determine which investment style — conservative, moderate, or aggressive — you are most comfortable following.

 This list offers many reasons to save in a tax-free 529.
 Ohio’s 529 college savings plan is a simple way to save for any higher education goal and it’s accepted nationwide.
 There is no fee to open an Ohio 529 Plan and the minimum contribution is only $25.
 The minimum contribution to open a Fifth Third 529 CD, at any term, is $500.

 An investment in an Ohio’s 529 Plan is an investment in a child where every dollar saved today is a dollar that doesn’t have to be borrowed later.
 A 529 account can be used for whatever comes after high school, including four-year universities, community colleges, trade or vocational schools, certificate programs and apprenticeships.
 Learn, plan and start with as little as $25 today at CollegeAdvantage.com.